ClintAtTheBroad/loamstream-strawman/README.md

 2. Execute that graph/description as many times as we want, with as many different runtime configurations as we want, at any time after the graph is built.

 ### Details
-The core of my idea is to make a more succinct internal API for buildingabstract pipelines using for-comprehensions.
+The core of my idea is to make a more succinct internal API for building abstract pipelines using for-comprehensions.
 For example, in [SampleIdExtractionPipelineTest](https://github.com/ClintAtTheBroad/loamstream-strawman/blob/master/src/test/scala/loamstream/SampleIdExtractionPipelineTest.scala) the main event is:

 ```scala
 val pipeline: Pipeline[Pile.Set[String]] = for {